SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 This scenario guides the user through all the steps involved in the process of seasonally adjusting a single time series.
-Links to the appropriate parts of the *JDemetra+ Reference Manual* (2017) for detailed explanations of actions to be performed are enclosed when necessary.
+Links to the appropriate parts of the *Reference Manual* for detailed explanations of actions to be performed are provided when necessary.

 1. Go to the main menu and follow the path: *Statistical methods* →